danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getDatabases**
-> getDatabases(String webId, String selectedFields)
+> getDatabases(String webId, String selectedFields, String webIdType)

 Retrieve a list of all Asset Databases on the specified Asset Server.